The European Neuroendocrine Tumor Society (ENETS) considers itself a pioneer in the field of neuroendocrine tumors (NET).

 Article 7: Executive Committee and Extended Executive Committee

-(1) The Executive Committee consists of three members: the Chairman, the Vice Chairman, and the Treasurer.
-The Vice Chairman also acts as Recording Clerk in every meeting of the Committee.
+(1) The Executive Committee comprises the Chair, the Vice Chair, and the Treasurer.
+The Vice Chair also acts as Recording Clerk in every meeting of the Committee.
 The Society shall be represented, in court and out of court, by at least two members of the Executive Committee acting jointly.

 (3) Due both the Society’s international sphere of influence and international membership, the Executive Committee and the Extended Executive Committee may consist exclusively of non-German members.
-Eligibility for election to the Executive Committee and Extended Executive Committee is contingent upon a previous membership in the Advisory Board of at least two years.
+Eligibility for election to the Executive Committee and Extended Executive Committee is contingent upon a previous membership in the Advisory Board or an ENETS working group for at least two years.

-(4) The individual members of the Executive Committee and the Extended Executive Committee shall be elected by the General Assembly for a period of three years.
-Re-election into the Executive Committee is permissible.
-The term for the chairman of the Society is two years.
+(4) The individual members of the Executive Committee and the Extended Executive Committee shall be elected by the General Assembly for a period of two years.
+Re-election of the Treasurer is permitted for up to two terms of office.
+Membership in the Extended Executive Committee shall be limited to two terms of office.
+The limitations on terms of office outlined above shall not apply to the designated Chair-elect.

 A member of the Executive Committee and/or the Extended Executive Committee shall remain in office after expiry of his term of office until he is removed from office or his successor is appointed.
-The Chairman shall become Vice Chairman after the end of the term of office.
-Upon termination of the term of office as Vice Chairman, the latter shall stand down to the Advisory Board in order to enable the election of a new member of the Executive Committee.
-Notwithstanding sentence 4, no re-election or confirmation by the General Assembly shall take place during the term of office of Chairman and Vice Chairman.
+The Chair shall become Vice Chair after the end of the term of office.
+Upon termination of the term of office as Vice Chair, the latter shall stand down to the Advisory Board in order to enable the election of a new member of the Executive Committee.
+Notwithstanding sentences 6 and 8, no re-election or confirmation by the General Assembly shall take place during the term of office of Chair and Vice Chair.

 (5) The Treasurer shall be responsible for the correct accounting and sound financial operation of the Society.
 He or she shall prepare the Annual Treasurer’s Report.

 (6) With regard to special tasks, in particular the supervision of special research projects and other Society-related tasks, the Extended Executive Committee may appoint project and research representatives from among the Society’s members.
-The Extended Executive Committee may appoint a Managing Director and other personnel, if necessary, with a view to assisting the Extended Executive Committee in the fulfillment of its tasks.
+The Extended Executive Committee may appoint a Managing Director and other personnel, if necessary, with a view to assisting the Extended Executive Committee in the fulfilment of its tasks.
+The Managing Director shall attend the Executive Committee meetings without voting rights.
+The Board of Directors may grant him/her a power of attorney which entitles him/her to represent the Society together with another member of the Executive Committee in accordance with § 26 of the German Civil Code (BGB).

-(7) A minimum of five members of the Extended Executive Committee constitutes a quorum.
+(7) A minimum of six members of the Extended Executive Committee constitutes a quorum.
 Resolutions require a simple majority of the votes cast.

 (8) The Bylaws of the Society may be amended by resolution of the Extended Executive Committee, in as much as the amendments are relevant for the entry in the Register of Societies and the establishment of non-profit status.

 (9) The Extended Executive Committee shall convene a meeting at least once a year.
-If necessary, or if required by at least two members of the Extended Executive Committee, the Chairman shall convene a meeting specifying its agenda.
-The Chairman shall conduct the meetings.
-The meetings shall be recorded in written minutes by a Recording Clerk and co-signed by the Chairman.
+Such meetings can also be held by video or telephone conference.
+If required or if demanded by at least two members of the Extended Executive Committee, the Chair shall convene a meeting specifying its agenda.
+The Chair shall conduct the meetings.
+The meetings shall be recorded in written minutes by a Recording Clerk and be co-signed by the Chair.

 (10) The Extended Executive Committee may also pass resolutions by circulation in so far as all members of the Extended Executive Committee agree to this procedure.